 To the father, she is a full-package aide who, besides handling his office paperwork, finances and social media, is practically the ODM party leaderโs personal assistant.

-And, coupled with private tasks of minding her fatherโs health โ medication and diet while out in the field or on overseas trips โ she has an unmatched combination of qualities that best suit Odingaโs needs.
+And, coupled with private tasks of minding her fatherโs health โ medication and diet while out in the field or on overseas trips โ she has an unmatched combination of qualities.
+These qualities best suit Odingaโs needs.

 Winnieโs confidential role came to the fore in 2018, when she accompanied her father, along with Suna East MP Junet Mohamed โ another cozy ally โ to meet Presidentย Uhuru Kenyattaย at his Nairobi Harambee House for the Handshake deal on March 9.

-On the eve of D-Day, the former Prime Minister had engagements with some of his close buddies, including then Siaya Senator James Orengo (now the governor), which stretched late into the night.
+On the eve of D-Day, the former Prime Minister had engagements with some of his close buddies, including then Siaya Senator James Orengo (now the governor).
+These meetings stretched late into the night.

 Odinga reportedly did not open up to these members of his โkitchen cabinetโ about his engagement the following day.